 Residents of Nevada County are concerned about the effects of wildfire on their community.
-Devastating wildfires in the region have heightened the awareness of the potential impacts and have prompted local residents, government officials, and fire department personnel to join together to review and update the Community Wildfire Protection Plan (CWPP) for Nevada County and plan actions to be taken to protect human life, property, and reduce the risk of future wildfire-related disasters to the natural environment.
+Recent Devastating wildfires in the area region have heightened the awareness of the potential impacts and have prompted local residents, government officials, and fire department personnel to join together to proactively review and update the Community Wildfire Protection Plan (CWPP) for Nevada County and plan and implement actions to be taken to protect human life and, property, and reduce the risk of future wildfire-related disasters to the natural environment.
 Nevada County encompasses approximately 978 square miles of diverse and rugged rural lands in the northern Sierra Nevada Range.
 These landscapes are fire prone with both natural and anthropogenic sources of ignition.

-Through the initial planning process, production, evaluation and update of the CWPP, the Fire Safe Council of Nevada County (FSCNC) and the residents of Nevada County aim to protect their community from the effects of wildfire through outreach, education, strategic planning, collaboration, direct action and creating nationally recognized Firewise Communities/USA®.
-They wish to face each fire season confident that they have done everything possible to prepare for and mitigate the effects of the next forest fire in their county.
+Through the initial planning process-and, production, evaluation and update of a Community Wildfire Protection Plan (the CWPP)52 the Fire Safe Council of Nevada County (FSCNC) and the residents of Nevada County aim to protect their community from the effects of wildfire through outreach, education, strategic planning, and action-collaboration, direct action and creating nationally recognized Firewise Communities/USA®.
+They wish to face each fire season confident that they have done everything possible to prepare for and mitigate the effects of a potential the next forest fire in their county.
 The direction of spatial analyses, Community Base Map creation, and the designation of Community Hazard Reduction Priorities have been entirely steered by a community-based CWPP Core Team.
 The Core Team is comprised of members of the fire management community and concerned homeowners.
-These community members are all participating on behalf of their larger Firewise Communities, relaying critical information to neighbors and council members as the CWPP planning process continues in perpetuity.
-Many of these homeowners are already involved with fuels reduction and fire education efforts in the area as part of homeowner associations, Fire Safe Council, Firewise Communities or simply on their own.
+These community members are all participating inon behalf of their larger community Firewise Communities, relaying critical information to neighbors and council members as the CWPP planning process continues to unfold in perpetuity.
+Many of these homeowners are already involved with fuels reduction and fire education efforts in the area as part of homeowner association efforts associations, Fire Safe Council-efforts, Firewise Communities or simply on their own.

-The primary goal of the CWPP is to protect human life, private property, essential infrastructure and natural resources through the implementation of fire prevention projects that work to increase public awareness, improve forest health, sustain local wildlife and preserve the natural beauty of the area through a shared responsibility concept.
-Many CWPPs focus on the number of acres treated and treatment costs associated with mitigation without adequately assessing the benefits of these treatments or the social change in attitudes about living with wildfire.
+The primary goal of the CWPP is to protect human life, private property, and essential infrastructure and natural resources through the implementation of fire prevention projects that work to increase public awareness, improve forest health, sustain local wildlife and preserve the natural beauty of the area.
+Most through a shared responsibility concept.
+Many CWPPs tend to focus on the number of acres treated and treatment costs associated with mitigation without adequately assessing the benefits of these treatments- or the social change in attitudes about living with wildfire.
 While some evaluations account for the value of protected structures or the avoided costs of suppression, few account for the ecosystem service value of protected natural resources capital assets.
 This CWPP is unique in its use of the Natural Assets Database for integrating ecosystem services values into its assets at risk (identified as important by members of the community based Core Team.)
 The total economic value approach to environmental assessment used in this CWPP provides a method for quantifying these assets so that they can be counted and prioritized.
 This approach is consistent with current regulatory trends through the United States federal government and the National Cohesive Wildland Fire Management Strategy to: 1.
 Restore and maintain resilient landscapes; 2.
 Create Fire Adapted Communities (FAC) also known as Firewise Communities/USA®; and 3.
 Safe and effective wildfire response.
 Due to the high inter-mix of development in Nevada County, an all-lands approach is necessary to effectively meet the objectives stated above by strategically emphasizing fuels treatments around communities at risk, critical ingress/egress routes and essential infrastructure.